Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: Introduction

-Drawing inspiration from the human cognitive process on narrative perception, whereas humans can constantly reinstate relevant causal events from past context during reading \cite{backward1,backward2}, our proposed idea is simple and intuitive: a NARrative COgnition graph is built, dubbed \graphns, where the entire context is split into small chunks that serve as graph nodes, and edges are connected that represent the relations between node pairs.
-Particularly, edges are constituted by free-form questions regarding the two connecting nodes, aligned with recent discourse works on Questions Under Discussion \cite{qud_1995} such as DCQA \cite{ko-etal-2022-discourse,ko-etal-2023-discourse}.
-As humans could relate to past context in retrospect, accordingly, each question in \graph arises from the succeeding node, asking necessary background or causes that can be clarified by the preceding node.
+Concretely, drawing inspiration from the cognitive process on narrative perception, whereas humans can constantly reinstate relevant or causal events from past context during reading \cite{backward1,backward2}, our formalism, termed NARrative COgnition graph (\graphns), splits the entire context into chunks that act as graph nodes, with edges representing the relations between node pairs.
+In particular, edge relations are constituted by free-form questions.
+As humans could relate to past context in retrospect, accordingly, each question in \graph edges arises from the succeeding node (\textit{latter} context), asking necessary background or causes that can be clarified by the preceding node (\textit{prior} context).
 Hence, graph edges consist of inquisitive questions that naturally reflect retrospection.
 Overall, the resulting graph explicitly depicts task-agnostic understanding of fine-grained coherence flow that could be flexibly utilized by downstream tasks.